finbourne/drive-sdk-python-preview/sdk/docs/FilesApi.md

     id = 'id_example' # str | Identifier of the file to be downloaded.

     try:
-        # [BETA] DownloadFile: Download the file from Drive.
+        # [EARLY ACCESS] DownloadFile: Download the file from Drive.
         api_response = api_instance.download_file(id)
         pprint(api_response)
     except ApiException as e: